aurazelco/BINP29_MalariaCaseStudy/README.md

 cp ../6_FilteredGeneMark/Haemoproteus_clean.gtf .

 # number of genes
+# for each gtf file, sorts and uniqs the gene ids contained in the 9th field
 for file in *.gtf; do echo $file; cut -f9 $file | cut -d ";" -f1 | sort -u | wc -l ; done
+# console output:
 # Haemoproteus_clean.gtf
 # 4429
 # knowlesi.gtf